Taritsyn/BundleTransformer/NuGet/BundleTransformer.Csso.x64/readme.txt

    then download and install the Microsoft Visual C++ 2010 Redistributable Package (x64), which is available at the following link - http://www.microsoft.com/en-us/download/details.aspx?id=14632.

+   To make KryzhanovskyCssMinifier is the default CSS-minifier, you need to make changes to the Web.config file.
+In the defaultMinifier attribute of the \configuration\bundleTransformer\core\css element must be set value equal to KryzhanovskyCssMinifier.

    =============
    DOCUMENTATION